mrmikestone/jira-zendesk-reports/README.md

 3) `/zapier`
     Currently, this endpoint only responds to a `GET` request

-    Provided you have set a webhook URL in the .env file, this request will POST the response from `/kitchen_sink` on to the zapier webhook
+    Provided you have set a webhook URL in the .env file, this request will POST the response from `/kitchen_sink` on to the zapier webhook.
+Zapier does not need any extra configuration to parse this body.